WE BELIEVE YOUR HEALTH MATTERS.

 So stop by and discover for yourself what makes Duke’s Fitness Center one of the best gyms in Vermont.

-“I’d like to thank our members, staff, friends and family for helping us get to where we are today,” said Yandow.
+Nate has more to celebrate.
+On January 13th, he celebrated his thirteenth anniversary as owner of Duke’s.
+“I’d like to thank our members, staff, friends, and family for helping us get to where we are today.”

-The center with over 600 regular members – provides great Health Challenge Programs in order to inspire healthier lifestyle choices with nutrition education, stress management and goal setting.
+The Center, with over 600 regular members, provides great Health Challenge Programs in order to inspire healthier lifestyle choices, with nutrition education, stress management, and goal setting.

-Exercise and good nutrition gives people more energy and better clarity and sleep, Yandow said.
-It really helps you be more productive and efficient.
-A healthy lifestyle is more than just exercise; it’s about training your mind and body to work together through proper nutrition, rest and activity.
-It’s never too late to make a positive change in your life.
+“Exercise and good nutrition give people more energy and better clarity and sleep,” Nate said.
+“It really helps you be more productive and efficient.
+A healthy lifestyle is more than just exercise; it’s about training your mind and body to work together through proper nutrition, rest, and activity.
+It’s never too late to make a positive change in your life.”